 There are many different ways to get involved at USC Aiken.
 Students can come to Get on Board Days, held each semester, to find out what student organizations have to offer.
 The Pacer Times and the Stall Wall Weekly publications publish information about when meetings and events are held.
 Posters are placed throughout campus announcing upcoming programs.
-You can go to any open club meeting or stop by the Student Affairs Office and talk to one of our helpful staff members.
+You can go to any open club meeting or stop by the Student Life Office and talk to one of our helpful staff members.

 You can view the full list of available activities and programs on the campus events calendar.